Alcohol Rehab in Fairfax County, VA

 • Treatment for co-occurring mental health and alcohol use disorders

-• CBT, anger management and dialectical behavior therapy
+• Brief intervention, 12 step rehabilitation and dialectical behavior therapy

 Sagebrush Treatment Inc Inpatient/residential

-Sagebrush Treatment Inc Inpatient/residential is a residential alcohol treatment center in Fairfax County, VA, 22066 zip code.
+Sagebrush Treatment Inc Inpatient/residential is an inpatient alcohol rehab center in Fairfax County, Virginia, 22066 zip code.

 Address: 11901 Plantation Drive, Great Falls, VA 22066 in Fairfax County